ThePansmith/templatepack/README.md

 It comes with the standard performance and qol mods you download pretty much every time already, as well as the following:
 * Storage Drawers, Framed Storage Drawers, and a handframing recipe.
 * PAE2 with channels disabled by default, and cables and facades being hidden from HEI.
-* A script to autohide all filled buckets (except for water and lava) from JEI, and allowing the user to easily add more entries to the script for other containers.
 * Chisel